georgiaMcl/Blazar-Classification/README.md

-# Blazar Classification
+# Topics-in-computer-Science

-Project Name: Random Forests in High-Energy Astrophyics
+Random Forests in High-Energy Astrophyics

 The goal of this project was to develop a machine learning algorithm, using the Random Forest model, to classify Blazar Candidates of Uncertain Type (BCUs) from the Fermi-LAT point source catalogues, into the two subclasses of blazars, BL Lacertae (BL Lacs) and Flat-Spectrum Radio Quasars (FSRQs).